-Here is Top 10 Richest States in Nigeria and Their GDP (2019 Update) – Perhaps why Nigeria was named the Giant of Africa was because of its large economy and staggering population.
+Here are the Top 10 Richest States in Nigeria and Their GDP (2020 Update) – Perhaps why Nigeria was named the Giant of Africa was because of its large economy and staggering population.
 With over 180 million people enclosed in it, Nigeria is the most populous black nation on earth and the 9th most populous nation in the world.

 Her giant economy is partly linked to this mammoth population.